Data Science (DATASCI)

 • Repeat course for credit?
 No

-DATASCI 300 Data Science Educational Practice (1 Units) Fall, Winter, Spring
+DATASCI 300 Data Science Educational Practice (2 Units) Fall, Winter, Spring, Summer

 Instructor(s): Staff

-Prerequisite(s): Students must have previously taken the course they TA for.
+Prerequisite(s): Students must have previously taken the course they EA for.

 Restrictions: This course is restricted to 2nd year students in the Master's in Health Data Science program.

-Master’s in Health Data Science students are expected to act as a teaching assistant (TA).
+Masters in Health Data Science students are expected to act as an educational apprentice (EA).
 This experience involves leading a weekly small-group discussion section of 10-15 students, holding office hours and grading homework assignments and projects.
 This requirement will provide students with valuable teaching experience without having a significant time impact on their Capstone project work.
-In all cases, students will have taken the course they are asked to TA during their first year.
+In all cases, students will have taken the course they are asked to EA during their first year.

 View full course details: